linexploit/THP_google_homepage/README.md

 # THP _ Google homepage

+This is a lab from [THP](https://www.thehackingproject.org/?locale=fr)

-THP Lab - Recreate the Google homepage
+Recreate the Google homepage